jimmyblylee/hibernate-unproxy/README.md

 # hibernate-unproxy
-Hibernate entities with lazy load properties will throw session out exception while perform getters of these properties out of the transaction, And this tool will strip the proxy.
+Hibernate entities with lazy load properties will throw session out exception while getting these properties after leaving the transaction, And this tool will strip the proxy